 - Do they have proper knowledge about the pricing policy? because the product price cannot be the same on the portal as it is for the local market.
 Each website demands for different percentage of profit margin.
 So the pricing policy is set accordingly.

-For E-Commerce portals, professional photographs and beautiful presentation of the product is also very important because these are the elements that attract the consumers and help your art in standing out.
+For E-Commerce portals, professional photographs and beautiful presentation of the product is also very important because these are the elements that attract consumers and help your art in standing out.
 So selling products online is very competitive because this is a different type of world, but is also full of opportunities.

 Important aspects of Forward Linkages